mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 These two boards are designed to work together as a set.

 Each sub-board design is contained in a pair of EAGLE files: **.sch** is the schematic, and **.brd** is the physical board layout file.
+A **.brd** file represents the complete physical layout of the board, with the placement of all components and the copper connections between them.
+The **.brd** file contains everything that a manufacturer needs to make a physical copy of the board.
+The schematic in an **.sch** file is the electrical engineer's view of the board, showing the abstract connections between components in a way that's easier for humans to read, without the physical layout details.

-If you want to have the board manufactured, you only need the **.brd** file, since this is the input to the EAGLE "CAM Processor", which generates the Gerber files that you upload to the fabricator.
+If you want to have a board manufactured, you only need the **.brd** file.
+But you don't usually give the **.brd** file directly to the manufacturer.
+Instead, you have to run it through the EAGLE CAM Processor, which is a command in EAGLE that exports the board in another format, known as Gerber files.
+The Gerber files are what most manufacturers want you to upload.
+Gerbers contain the same information as **.brd** files, but manufacturers usually want you to provide the data in Gerber format because that's what their factory machinery is programmed to ingest.

 In addition, each board has a matching BOM (Bill of Materials) file, which is presented in CSV (Comma-Separated Values) format.
 These contain